 Again, this device doesn’t have any water resistance.
 Therefore, you’re trading better software for the microSD card slot; the Asus ZenFone 3 Deluxe and the Asus ZenFone 3 Deluxe Special both have 6GB of ram but I doubt you’ll notice the difference.

 This is a great device.
-As with the other phones, it’s got a high speed USB-C, USB-OTG port, it has a 3.5mm headphone jack–unlike Apple, cough–and a microSD card slot (unlike the Google Pixel).
-Again, it’s not water resistant (well, technically both this and the Google Pixel have some form of water resistance, but they’re not IP-68 certified; you cannot submerge them fully).
-This is a slightly older device and the software is still better than what you’ll get with 99% of the phones out there.
+As with other phones mentioned, it’s got a high speed USB-C, USB-OTG port, it has a 3.5mm headphone jack–unlike Apple, cough–and a microSD card slot (unlike the Google Pixel).
+Again, it’s not water resistant (well, technically both this and the Google Pixel have some form of water resistance, but they’re not IP-68 certified; you cannot submerge them fully.)
+This is an older device but the software is still better than many phones.

-My biggest dislike for this device is that it’s got an IPS LCD screen.
+My biggest dislike for the HTC 10 is that it’s got an IPS LCD screen.
 I simply don’t like them after using an AMOLED display.
-There’s a rumoured HTC 10 Pro or HTC 10 Bolt (I don’t know the exact name they’ll use) and it’ll likely have an OMLED screen; however, it’s rumoured to dump the 3.5mm headphone jack.

 The iPhone 7, Samsung Galaxy S7 Edge, Huawei Nova, and the Sony Xperia XZ